opensearch-project/documentation-website/_security/configuration/security-installation.md

 # Security installation

-Default version of OpenSearch comes with Security features pre-installed, however if this was [disabled]({{site.url}}{{site.baseurl}}/security/configuration/disable/) or OpenSearch Minimum was installed, this page goes through the steps of installing Security features.
+The default version of OpenSearch comes with Security features pre-installed, however if the Security plugin was [disabled]({{site.url}}{{site.baseurl}}/security/configuration/disable/) or OpenSearch was installed without security, for example, using the minimal distribution method, you can enable the plugin as follows.

 Full cluster restart is necessary to enable security features {: .label .label-red }